hackclub/hackclub/workshops/muse/README.md

 ## Tips on composing your first song

+## Running Muse as a club meeting

+If you're running Muse in your club as a workshop we reccomend showing the introduction video and listening to some examples of what other people have made in Muse.
+After that let people get started playing on there own.
+If possible try to play the music out loud so every and overhear each other's songs.

 ## How does it work?

 Muse makes use of some really interesting techniques and technologies.
 Digging into the codebase you can learn about parsers (specifically [parser combinators](https://fsharpforfunandprofit.com/posts/understanding-parser-combinators/)), [language grammars](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), [compilers](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools), [tagged template literals](https://patelhemil.medium.com/magic-of-tagged-templates-literals-in-javascript-e0e2379b1ffc), the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), RegEx, and a whole lot more.
 Of course you don't need to deal with any of this to use Muse!